ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/s3/gcs-multi-region.md

 All of the ClickHouse Keeper nodes have the same configuration file except for the `server_id` line (first highlighted line below).
 Modify the file with the hostnames for your ClickHouse Keeper servers, and on each of the servers set the `server_id` to match the appropriate `server` entry in the `raft_configuration`.
 Since this example has `server_id` set to `3`, we have highlighted the matching lines in the `raft_configuration`.

+- Edit the file with your hostnames, and make sure that they resolve from the ClickHouse server nodes and the Keeper nodes
+- Copy the file into place (`/etc/clickhouse-keeper/keeper-config.xml` on each of the Keeper servers
+- Edit the `server_id` on each machine, based on its entry number in the `raft_configuration`

 ```xml title=/etc/clickhouse-keeper/keeper-config.xml
 <clickhouse>
     <listen_host>0.0.0.0</listen_host>